Reference-Based 3D-Aware Image Editing with Triplanes: Introduction

-Despite the advancements in this domain, there is a noticeable gap in the development of reference-based, 3D-aware image editing techniques.
-Existing methods in 3D-aware image editing lack reference-based capabilities~\cite{yuan2023make,lei2023diffusiongan3d}, while current reference-based editing approaches do not support 3D-awareness~\cite{li2021image,dalva2022vecgan} or facilitate local editing~\cite{shen2020interpreting,patashnik2021styleclip}.
-Addressing this gap, our work focuses on pioneering reference-based, 3D-aware image editing, where we learn spatial disentanglement and fusion within the triplane latent space of the EG3D generator~\cite{chan2022efficient}.
-Our primary motivation stems from the fact that triplanes can be manipulated for editing purposes akin to the 2D image domain but offer distinct advantages.
+Despite the advancements in image editing, there is a noticeable gap in the development of reference-based, 3D-aware image editing techniques.
+Existing methods in 3D-aware image editing lack reference-based capabilities~\cite{yuan2023make,lei2023diffusiongan3d,Fruehstueck2023VIVE3D}, while current GAN and diffusion reference-based editing approaches do not support 3D-awareness~\cite{barbershop,hairclipv2, paintbyexample} and/or facilitate local editing~\cite{shen2020interpreting,patashnik2021styleclip,Bobkov_2024_CVPR,noiseclr,ledits++} (\cref{fig:first_comparison,fig:full_comparison}).
+Addressing this gap, our work focuses on pioneering reference-based, 3D-aware image editing, where we learn spatial disentanglement and fusion within triplane latent spaces~\cite{chan2022efficient,dong2023ag3d}.
+Our primary motivation stems from discovering that triplanes can be manipulated for editing purposes akin to the 2D image domain but offer distinct advantages.
 Triplanes not only facilitate 3D editing but also alleviate alignment issues inherent in 2D image space.
-For example, transferring an eyeglass from one person to another in 2D necessitates precise alignment in the image space.
-Conversely, in the triplane space, stitching is facilitated as images with varying camera parameters can be rendered from the canonical triplane space.
-However, ensuring seamless boundaries requires additional steps.
-To accomplish reference-based image editing through triplane feature manipulations, our framework localizes parts within the triplane space and then fuses them using the encoders that we train.
+For example, transferring eyeglasses from one person to another in 2D necessitates precise alignment in the image space.
+Conversely, in the triplane space, stitching is facilitated as images with varying camera parameters can be projected onto the same canonical triplane space.
+However, ensuring seamless boundaries requires careful attention.
+To accomplish reference-based image editing, our framework localizes parts within triplanes using masked residual gradients and fuses them using the encoders we train.